Is Influencer Marketing Still Effective in 2026? — What 5,685 Collaborations Reveal

 Third, strategies are polarizing.
 Spread strategies like Speak (63 creators, 1 video each), exclusive strategies like DB Insurance (1 creator, 267 videos), and hybrid approaches like Ajeongdang coexist.

 "Is influencer marketing effective?" is no longer the right question.
-What matters is which creator tier, what contract structure, and which industry you're in.
+What matters is which creator tier, what contract structure, and which industry you operate in.

 Key Statistics